How to Tell if Wood is Pressure Treated (8 EASY Ways)

 Pressure-treated wood is affordable in two ways.

-First, certain kinds of pressure-treated wood are cheaper than many natural hardwoods, including cedar and redwood.
+First, certain kinds of pressure-treated wood are cheaper than many natural hardwoods like cedar and redwood.

 Second, since you don’t have to replace pressure-treated wood often, it delivers a much higher return on investment (ROI).